Poljica, Krk: History

 In ancient times this area was inhabited by the Illyrians.
 In the Middle Ages, until the 15th century, this part of the island was predominantly deserted and poorly inhabited.
 In order to increase tax revenues, Ivan VII Frankopan settled in the mid-15th century in this area and in the area around Dubašnica, and also between the castles of Dobrinj and Omišalj, Vlachs and Morlachs (Romanians, later Istro-Romanians) from Velebit.
 However, there were very few true ethnic Vlachs among them, most of whom were Croats.

 Poljica had the greatest significance in the second half of the 19th century.
 At about the same time, in 1848, the first school opened in Šotovento.
 Until then, the only educational institution had been a Franciscan monastery at Glavotok.

 Population

 According to the last census of 2001, there were 62 inhabitants in Poljica.

 Population growth has been moderate.
 Since there have been official data since the middle of the 19th century, Poljica had a mild and gradual increase in population by mid-20th century.
 In 1953, they had a maximum of 89 residents.
 Since then, the population has declined slightly.

+Governance

+Local

+It is the seat of the Local Committee of Poljica, encompassing itself, Bajčići, Brusići, Nenadići and Žgaljići.